tc39/notes/meetings/2019-01/jan-29.md

 ## Test262 Status Update

-(Leo Balter (LBR))
+(Leo Balter (LEO))

-LBR: We've been receiving lots of Ecma 402 updates, largely from Frank Tang from the V8 team.
+LEO: We've been receiving lots of Ecma 402 updates, largely from Frank Tang from the V8 team.
 Thanks to the V8 team for the contract so I can continue this work.
 There has also been a lot of back-end work to make it easier for clients to use Test262.

 ## Updates from the CoC Committee